-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditures) until then.
+addition to assets, the statement of financial position will sometimes report separate section deferred outflows а for separate financial statement element, deferred outflows of resources, represents consumption position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditures) until then.
 The government has recorded a deferred outflow of resources related to its pension benefit.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an increase of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The governmental funds report a deferred inflow or resources related to its pension benefit.
+liabilities. the statement of financial position will sometimes report a separate section for separate financial statement element, deferred inflows of resources, represents increase that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) time. until that governmental funds report a deferred inflow or resources related to its pension benefit.
 This amounts is deferred and recognized as an inflow of resources in the period that the amounts become available.